-Winner of 2 Tony Awards!
+Winner of two Tony Awards!

-Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
-Along the way, she made more than beautiful music, she wrote the soundtrack to a generation.
+Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband, Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
+Along the way, she made more than beautiful music; she wrote the soundtrack to a generation.

-Winner of nine Tony Awards including Best Musical!
+Winner of nine Tony Awards, including Best Musical!

 Winner of the 2011 Tony Award for Best Musical, The Book of Mormon has certainly captured the hearts of many in the Broadway community by presenting modern, in-the-know, and often profane content in the tried-and-true form of a very traditional integrated book musical, complete with tap dancing.

 Based on the critically acclaimed play that inspired the now classic film, this streetwise musical will take you to the stoops of the Bronx in the 1960s — where a young man is caught between the father he loves and the mob boss he'd love to be.
-Featuring an original doo-wop score, this is a tale about respect, loyalty, love and above all else: family.
+Featuring an original doo-wop score, this is a tale about respect, loyalty, love, and above all else, family.

 Based on T.S.
-Eliot's Old Possum's Book of Practical Cats, the show is set amongst a larger-than-life junkyard playground and is alive with our favourite feline characters including Rum Tum Tugger, Mr. Mistoffelees, Macavity, Jennyanydots, Old Deuteronomy, Grizabella and Skimbleshanks.
+Eliot's Old Possum's Book of Practical Cats, the show is set in a larger-than-life junkyard playground and is alive with our favorite feline characters, including Rum Tum Tugger, Mr. Mistoffelees, Macavity, Jennyanydots, Old Deuteronomy, Grizabella, and Skimbleshanks.

-The Jellicle Cats come out to play on one special night of the year – the night of the Jellicle Ball.
-One by one they tell their stories for the amusement of Old Deuteronomy, their wise and benevolent leader, who must choose one of the Cats to ascend to The Heaviside Layer and be reborn into a whole new Jellicle life.
+The Jellicle cats come out to play on one special night of the year – the night of the Jellicle Ball.
+One by one they tell their stories for the amusement of Old Deuteronomy, their wise and benevolent leader, who must choose one of the cats to ascend to The Heaviside Layer and be reborn into a whole new Jellicle life.

-For more than 50 years Roald Dahl's story of Charlie and the Chocolate Factory has captured imaginations around the world, and now for the first time Broadway audiences are invited to experience Willy Wonka's delightful and semi-dark chocolate world first-hand.
+For more than 50 years Roald Dahl's story of Charlie and the Chocolate Factory has captured imaginations around the world, and now for the first time Broadway audiences are invited to experience Willy Wonka's delightful and semi-dark chocolate world firsthand.
 Willy Wonka, world famous inventor of the Everlasting Gobstopper, has just made an astonishing announcement.
 His marvelous — and mysterious — factory is opening its gates…to a lucky few.
 That includes young Charlie Bucket, whose life definitely needs sweetening.
 He and four other golden ticket winners will embark on a mesmerizing, life-changing journey through Wonka's world of pure imagination.
-Get ready for chocolate waterfalls, exquisitely nutty squirrels and the great glass elevator, all to be revealed by Wonka's army of curious Oompa-Loompas.
+Get ready for chocolate waterfalls, exquisitely nutty squirrels, and the great glass elevator, all to be revealed by Wonka's army of curious Oompa-Loompas.

 One of the longest-running shows on Broadway, Chicago is a New York City institution.
-It tells the story of Roxy Hart and Velma Kelly, two killer dillers on their way to fame by any means possible.
+It tells the story of Roxie Hart and Velma Kelly, two killer-dillers on their way to fame by any means possible.
 All publicity is good publicity, right?
-When Roxy shoots her lover Fred, she employs the unscrupulous lawyer, Billy Flynn to get her off the hook.
+When Roxie shoots her lover, Fred, she employs an unscrupulous lawyer, Billy Flynn, to get herself off the hook.
 But will she be thwarted by double-murderess and headliner Velma Kelly?
 Or will this gruesome twosome become a sister act?

-Chicago features a classic score by John Kander and Fred Ebb including the songs "All the Jazz," "Cell Block Tango," and "Razzle Dazzle."
+Chicago features a classic score by John Kander and Fred Ebb, including the songs "All That Jazz," "Cell Block Tango," and "Razzle Dazzle."
 So you better slick your hair and wear your buckle shoes for Chicago on Broadway.